basdirks/dragonfly/README.md

 }
 ```

-#### One-to-many, 1-n
+#### One-to-many

-An example of a 1-n relationship is a user and their posts.
+An example of a one-to-many relationship is between a user and their posts.
 A user has many posts and a post belongs to one user.

 ```
 A { [B] }